adnanpanakkad/API-Todo_App-/README.md

 # TODO_APP

-This app is fully working on the basisi of API integration.
+This app is fully working on  API integration.
 ## Getting Started

 This project is a starting point for a Flutter application.